Do you know someone who won't shut up about Bitcoin? No matter what the conversation is about, somehow, they bring it back to Bitcoin!

 I don't think this qualifies as making us an actual cult though.
 Talking about Bitcoin all the time is just annoying habit many bitcoiners have.
 Take a look at the religion section of Bitcoin is the Mycelium of Money for some expanded ideas around this.

-Fear & Conspiracies
+Fear And Conspiracies

 For others, it turns into a bit of zealotry.
 Some people in the bitcoin space think there is a global conspiracy to put us in pods and make us eat bugs.
-I think these people are just loud voices, and do not represent the majority of rational bitcoiners, but they may seem overrepresented in this group due to how social media tends to amplify things.

 For what it's worth, personally, I don't think there's any global government conspiracy to control us.
 I do, however, think that there are a lot of incompetent people trying to look competent and keep their job at any cost, and a lot of rich people trying to stay rich at any cost.
 When the incentives are fucked up, the results are fucked up too.